Super fluffy apple cinnamon rolls filled with a caramel apple filling. Fall doesn't get any better than this.

 How to make

-- Shape the apple cinnamon rolls - Roll out the dough until it is a nice rectangle.
-Spread the cinnamon following and apple filling over it, then roll into a log.
-Cut into equal pieces and place on your baking pan.
+- Shape the apple cinnamon rolls - Deflate your dough and place on a lightly floured surface.
+Roll out the dough until it is a large rectangle.
+Spread the cinnamon roll spread on the dough leaving a small border all around.
+Top with the apple filling over it, then roll into a log starting at the long edge of the rectangle.
+Cut into equal pieces using a serrated knife or unflavored floss and place on your prepared baking dish.

-- Let the rolls rise - The rolls should rise for about half an hour, or however long it takes for your oven to preheat, whichever is longer.
+- Let the rolls get a second rise - The rolls should rise covered in plastic wrap for about half an hour in a warm spot, or however long it takes for your oven to preheat, whichever is longer.

-- Bake - You want the rolls to be a nice golden brown.
+- Bake - Bake until the rolls are a nice golden brown and spring back when you touch them.
 If your rolls seem to brown too quickly, you can cover them with aluminum foil.

 - Finish - Once they're out of the oven and slightly cooled, mix together the icing and drizzle!